 - Problems with relationships

 Working with Children and Adolescents.
-Whats the next step?
+What is the next step?

 Step 1: Determine time, intensity, and duration of symptoms from both the parents and the children's perspective.
 This requires meeting with (preferably) both parents without the child and then both parents with the child initially.